Beef Stroganoff Pasta Bake

 Leftover Roast Beef Pasta Bake

-• Spray a large deep pan (I used my favourite Chef’s pan) with olive oil spray.
+• Spray a large deep pan with olive oil spray.
 Add the sliced onions and mushrooms and cook over low heat, stirring often, until softened – about 10 minutes.

-• Add the beef stock and Worcestershire sauce and bring to simmer.
+• Add the beef broth and Worcestershire sauce and bring to simmer.
+Stir in the mustard, cornstarch slurry, quark cheese and sour cream

 • Preheat the grill (broiler)to medium-high.
 Transfer to a baking dish (or you can use the pan if it is oven safe).
 If it looking a little dry you can stir in some of the reserved pasta water or a little beef stock Sprinkle with the grated Parmesan and add freshly ground pepper.